 The TPMS has been optimized for the original equipment tires and wheels.
 TPMS pressures and warning have been established for the tire size equipped on your vehicle.
 Undesirable system operation or sensor damage may result when using replacement equipment that is not of the same size, type, and/or style.
 Aftermarket wheels can cause sensor damage.
-Do not use tire sealant from a can or balance beads if your vehicle is equipped with a TPMS, as damage to the sensors may result.
+Using aftermarket tire sealants may cause the Tire Pressure Monitoring System (TPMS) sensor to become inoperable.
+After using an aftermarket tire sealant it is recommended that you take your vehicle to an authorized dealership to have your sensor function checked.

-29. Electronic Stability Control (ESC) Activation/ Malfunction Indicator Light - If Equipped
+Electronic Stability Control (ESC) Indicator Light - If Equipped

-The "ESC Activation/Malfunction Indicator Light" in the instrument cluster will come on when the ignition switch is turned to the ON/RUN position.
-It should go out with the
+Yellow Telltale Light What It Means ??
+Electronic Stability Control (ESC) Indicator Light - If Equipped The "ESC Indicator Light" in the instrument cluster will come on when the ignition switch is turned to the ON/RUN position.

-ON/RUN position.
 It should go out with the engine running.
-If the "ESC Activation/Malfunction Indicator Light" comes on continuously with the engine running, a malfunction has been detected in the ESC system.
-If this light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than 30 mph (48 km/h), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.

-- The "ESC Off Indicator Light" and the "ESC Activation/Malfunction Indicator Light" come on momentarily each time the ignition switch is turned to ON/RUN. - Each time the ignition is turned to ON/RUN, the ESC system will be ON, even if it was turned off previously. - The ESC system will make buzzing or clicking sounds when it is active.
+If the "ESC Indicator Light" comes on continuously with the engine running, a malfunction has been detected in the ESC system.
+If this light remains on after several ignition cycles, and the ve- hicle has been driven several miles (kilometers) at speeds greater than 30 MPH (48 km/h), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.
+The "ESC Off Indicator Light" and the "ESC Indicator Light" come on momentarily each time the ignition switch is turned to ON/RUN.
+Each time the ignition is turned to ON/RUN, the ESC system will be ON, even if it was turned off previously.
+The ESC system will make buzzing or clicking sounds when it is active.
 This is normal; the sounds will stop when ESC becomes inactive following the maneuver that caused the ESC activation.